 Megan runs our puppy school classes and has a special interest in canine behaviour.
 She continues to give back to the industry with her dedication to training new veterinary nurses and work experience students.

-Megan has Trevor a black domestic short hair cat with a penchant for extravagant bow ties! and Howard, a fiesty Border-Terrier.
+Megan has Trevor, a black domestic short hair cat with a penchant for extravagant bow ties! and Howard, a fiesty Border-Terrier.